parkerbxyz/default-branch-protector/README.md

 1. **Generate a private key for your app**.
 This is necessary to authenticate your app later on.
 Scroll down on the page and click **Generate a private key**.
 Save the resulting PEM file in a directory where you can find it again.

 1. **Note the app ID GitHub has assigned your app**.
 You'll need this later when you [set your environment variables](#Set-environment-variables).

+### Install the app on your organization account

+Now it's time to install the app.
+From your app's settings page, do the following:

+1. Click **Install App** in the sidebar.
+Next to your organization name, click **Install**.

+1. You'll be asked whether to install the app on all repositories or selected repositories.
+Select **All repositories**.

+1. Click **Install**.

 ## Install